mozilla-mobile/firefox-tv/docs/telemetry.md

 This value existed from v3.2 to v3.8.
 For versions after v3.8, the tile_id is included as an extra, not as a value.

 (***)The tile_id is only collected for bundled tiles.

+(†) This probe was broken starting in the v3.6 release.
+It was fixed in the v3.9 release.
+At this time, it was determined the "No menu action taken" probe was redundant to the "Menu hidden by user" probe so the latter was removed.
+This probe does not count if the overlay is opened by the user pressing "back" through their history stack.

+(††) This probe was broken in an unknown release; it was fixed in v3.9.
+This probe does not count if the users exit the overlay (without taking an action) _and the app_ by pressing the back button when the overlay is opened.

 ### Browsing